 that may be supported by this episode’s audio/transcript, sources, or other

 SOLs at various grade levels that call for “examining the relationship of music to the other fine arts and other fields of knowledge.”

 Systems and Processes

-2.4 – Plants and animals undergo a series of orderly changes as they grow and develop, including life cycles.
+2.4 – Plants and animals undergo a series of orderly changes as they grow and develop.

 3.4 – Adaptations allow organisms to satisfy life needs and respond to the environment.

 3.5 – Aquatic and terrestrial ecosystems support a diversity of organisms.

 4.2 – Plants and animals have structures that distinguish them from one another and play vital roles in their ability to survive.

 4.3 – Organisms, including humans, interact with one another and with the nonliving components in the ecosystem.